 Let's debunk a myth: tubeless is not for every cyclist.

 Those who ride occasionally (less than once a week), do not cross lands infested with thorns or – simply – do not want to face the small problems and complications that tubeless involves, can continue using inner tubes and be happy like that.

-In off-road riding, however, the transition to tubeless and the use of tire sealants has certainly improved the quality of the experience.
+In off-road riding, however, the transition to tubeless and the use of tyre sealants has certainly improved the quality of the experience.
 For us “converted” to tubeless, greater traction, resistance to punctures and lower weight are advantages that can not be renounced.

 Like all users of this system know, new problems are associated with the tubeless strengths.
 We then analyze step by step the tubeless wheel transformation, to see how to avoid and prevent possible problems in use.

 Evaluation of materials: tubeless-ready is better

 We recommend using wheels and tyres explicitly designed for tubeless use.
 You can have good results even with “adapted” materials, but currently the spread of “tubeless-ready” rims and tyres is such that you can enjoy the greater ease of use without a significant cost increase.

 For those who decide to convert into tubeless standard wheels or tyres, the following guide is nevertheless applicable.